 Whereas legal concerns hover around data disposal, reselling has a concern of data leak.
 Data being leaked is often an accidental instance – when you resell an item without properly checking the contents of the drive or erasing the digital content, you’re willfully leaking this data – you are causing your own breach.

 These breaches are ethically and morally a problem, but they also incur hefty legal fees.
-HIPAA violations can result in a cumulative cost of $1.5 million per year for single statue, multiple incident violations.
+HIPAA violations can result in a cumulative cost of $1.5 million per year for a single statute, multiple incident violations.
 Federal leaks can result in loss of contracts and charges of negligence.

 Thus, data should be preserved where legally required, and annihilated when not.
 The drive should be restored to what is considered a “zero state”, the state in which the hard drive is completely wiped to a string of 0 binary bits, over multiple passes, completely unformatted and unmarked.